-21 sneaky Examples of Mind Games in Relationships
+21 Examples of Mind Games in Relationships That Look Like “Love” at First

 Why playing Mind Games in a relationship Hurts So Deeply

-Mind games are not only annoying, they’re also quite painful.
-Victims often feel loneliness and anxiety.
+Mind games are not only annoying, but they’re also quite painful.
+Victims feel loneliness and anxiety.
 How relationship manipulations affect personal development is explained in a research article on the subject.

 Long-term decision-making becomes difficult for those in exploitative relationships as a result.
 I recall a period when someone I cared about was constantly being blamed for things beyond their control.
 She spent months questioning her value as an outcome.

-According to a survey by DatingNews.com, 60% of Americans admitted to putting off answering questions when dating to play games.
-People become exhausted as a result of the uncertainty that it creates.
+According to a survey, 60% of Americans admitted to putting off answering questions when dating to play games3.
+People become exhausted by the uncertainty it creates.

 Resentment is created by emotional manipulation.
 Partners who are jealous of your success may minimize your accomplishments; they make Comparisons and other mind games fueled by this jealousy.